-Craft/Fabric Store: Any business that produces on the premises articles for sale of artistic quality or
+Craft/Fabric Store: Any business that produces on the premises articles for sale of artistic quality or handmade workmanship, or businesses that primarily sell items and materials used in the creation of crafts and other such handiwork.

 Crop Processing and Storage: The processing of harvested crops, as well as the storage of both the raw and processed crops.
 Processing includes any or all of the following or similar activities as they relate to crop produce: cleaning, shelling, drying, cooking, and packaging.